wendyverdonk93/docs/content/payment-methods/credit-cards/creditcards/credit-card-how-does-it-work.md

 ## Product rules
 Some rules may apply to certain payment methods.
 For credit cards, the following rules apply:

-* Refunding more than the stated amount of the original transaction is not possible for credit cards.
+* Refunding more than the stated amount of the original transaction is NOT possible for credit cards.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page

 * Visa, Mastercard and American Express transactions have a maximum refund period.
 All cards can be refunded within 180 days.
 After this period, it is advised to process the requested refund through a bank transfer